 Conditions for admission

-The maisons d’éducation welcome, solely as boarding students, the daughters, grand-daughters and great-grand-daughters of recipients of the Legion of Honor, the Military Medal and the National Order of Merit.
+The maisons d’éducation welcome, solely as boarding students, the daughters, grand-daughters and great-grand-daughters of French and foreign recipients of the Legion of Honor, the Military Medal and the National Order of Merit.

 Admission, based on an application and an interview, takes into account a girl’s motivation for boarding school, her family situation and her academic record.
 The selection process focuses on the pupil’s potential for progress, her dedication to studying and the compatibility of her general attitude with community living.

 In compliance with the founding principles of the Legion of Honor, the admission process endeavors to respect:

 - Equality, giving the same attention to all applicants and granting financial aid to the less well-off families.

 - Universality, ensuring that all socio-professional categories are represented among students.